kessie2862/TravelBlog/README.md

 #### If you have your project files/folders inside a folder on your computer, don't upload that folder.
 Instead, upload it's content one by one.
 ##

-## 3. After a successful upload you will see your files and folders with the name of your S3 Bucket at the top.
+## 3. After a successful upload, you will see your files and folders with the name of your S3 Bucket at the top.

 ![uploaded3](https://user-images.githubusercontent.com/97234029/170701813-9e385928-edde-4252-9608-6ca8b82cfce3.jpg)